Chart Color Schemes

 Recent residential development output has been above average within McCracken when compared nationally

-AreaSearch analysis of ABS building approval numbers shows McCracken recorded around 23 residential properties granted approval per year over the past five financial years, totalling an estimated 115 homes.
-So far in FY26, 17 approvals have been recorded.
-On average, between FY21 and FY25, 2 people moved to the area for each dwelling built.
-However, this decreased to 1.1 people per dwelling over the past two financial years.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates McCracken has recorded approximately 23 residential properties granted approval per year over the past five financial years.
+This totals an estimated 116 homes.
+In FY-26 so far, 24 approvals have been recorded.
+Over these five years, an average of 1.9 people moved to the area for each dwelling built.
+However, this figure decreased to 1.1 people per dwelling over the past two financial years.

-New properties are constructed at an average value of $391,000.
-Compared to Rest of SA, McCracken has 18.0% less new development per person but ranks among the 92nd percentile nationally.
-Recent periods show increased development activity.
+New properties are constructed at an average expected construction cost value of $391,000.
+This year, $6.9 million in commercial approvals have been registered.
+Compared to Rest of SA, McCracken shows 17.0% lower construction activity per person but ranks among the 92nd percentile nationally.

 Frequently Asked Questions - Development